Mice and Rat Control Treatments

 At U.S. Pest, we focus on a thorough inspection of your home from top to bottom and inside and out.
 This includes signs of mouse activity such as actual mouse sightings, droppings, rub marks, chew marks, entry points, and nests.

-Interior Mice Inspections
+Interior Mice and Rat Inspections

 With a flashlight in hand, our pest professionals will check various places throughout your home that are common areas for mice.
 These parts of your home will include—but aren’t limited to: